 Arundo donax

-Description: A rhizomatous perennial witah culms up to 10 m tall that are topped by large, whitish inflorescence.
+Description: A rhizomatous perennial with culms up to 10 m tall that are topped by large, whitish inflorescence.
 Clones typically grow in large, conspicuous clumps.

 Location: Usually found in ditches, around culverts, and along roadsides, rivers, and steams.
-Predominantly found in a band throughout a band going across the middle of Texas and in the Rio Grande Valley throughout.
+Predominantly found in a band going across the middle of Texas and throughout the Rio Grande Valley.

 Soil Type: Most soils.